Counselling (talking therapies)

 How do I refer myself?

-If you are not sure which CCG you live in, you can find out by entering your postcode in this tool.
+If you are not sure which CCG your GP practice is in, you can find out by entering your practice's postcode in this tool.

 Please be aware that self-referral is not available in every part of the UK.
 Please search the NHS website or contact your GP if you cannot find your area below, or if any of the links are not working.